AdguardTeam/AdGuardDNS/doc/configuration.md

     TCP sockets.
 That is, if the instance currently has a maximum of 100 000 TCP sockets in use every day, `resume` should be set to about `120000`.

+ >  [!NOTE]
-**NOTE:** The number of active stream-connections includes sockets that are in the process of accepting new connections but have not yet accepted one.
-That means that `resume` should be greater than the number of bound addresses.
+ >  The number of active stream-connections includes sockets that are in the
+ >  process of accepting new connections but have not yet accepted one.
+That
+ >  means that `resume` should be greater than the number of bound addresses.

 These recommendations are to be revised based on the metrics.